Ahmad-Alsaleh/Password-Manager-CLI/README.md

 # Password Manager CLI

-A simple command-line interface (CLI) password manager tool was developed for a session presented during the Society of Cybersecurity (SOC) Winter Boot Camp for educational purposes.
+A simple command-line interface (CLI) password manager tool that was developed for a session presented during the Society of Cybersecurity (SOC) Winter Boot Camp for educational purposes.
 This project provides hands-on experience with Python, CLI app development, file I/O, and basic coding concepts.
-The recording of the session can be found [here](https://youtu.be/fbM739icFls?t=2457).
+The recordings of the sessions can be found here: [Part 1](https://youtu.be/fbM739icFls?t=2457) and [Part 2](Winter Bootcamp Session #2 uploaded: https://www.youtube.com/watch?v=JsLU1XCZt_o)

 ## Features